itfanr/ros2-wiki/Windows-Development-Setup.md

 > choco install -y patch
 ```

-You may need to close the cmd prompt and open a new one, but at this point you should be able to run `git`, `python`, `cmake`, and `patch.exe`.
+You may need to close the cmd prompt and open a new one, but at this point you should be able to run `git`, `python`, `cmake`, and `patch.exe --version`.

 ### Installing Boost (only for beta-1 and older)